APWilson97/CV/README.md

 # Alexander Wilson

 I am a Junior Software Engineer, recently graduated from the Makers Academy Software Development Bootcamp, with a strong passion for technology and driven to become a part of a team that values inclusivity, continual growth, and effective communication.
-With a unique background in customer service, translation, event planning, and recruitment acquired 4 years of experience as a bilingual professional in Japan, I bring a diverse skill set from strong project management to business development and relationship management with key stakeholders.
+With a unique background in customer service, translation, event planning, and recruitment acquired through 4 years of experience as a bilingual professional in Japan, I bring a diverse skill set from strong project management to business development and relationship management with key stakeholders.

 Driven by a passion to generate substantial customer impact on a grand scale, I started my journey into technology.
 Through my coding experience, I have developed a solid foundation in software development principles, underscoring my commitment to technical excellence and innovation.
 I am determined to leverage my diverse background and newly acquired technical expertise in a software role.